Careers360 Logo

 Here, we have a finite number of digits after the decimal point.

-Hence it is terminating decimal expansion.
+Hence, it is a terminating decimal expansion.

 Question:10